|

 Third valve slide |

-The third valve (then you hold the instrument, that's the valve furthest from your nose) has a slide (piece of tubing) with a ring.
+The third valve (when you hold the instrument, that's the valve furthest from your nose) has a slide (piece of tubing) with a ring.
 This slide needs to be moved in and out very rapidly as the trumpet is played.
-Placing the ring or middle finger of your left hand in this ring, check the slide moves VERY freely.
+Placing the ring finger or middle finger of your left hand in this ring and holding the third valve down, check the slide moves VERY freely.
 It should not take any effort to move it.
 If it doesn't, ask the seller to lubricate the slide.
 If it doesn't move easily, don't buy the instrument. |

 Trombone slide |

 The trombone's slide should move over the full range without ANY resistance.
 Make sure the slide is first lubricated (the seller should do this for you).
 Then check the slide moves freely by moving the slide backwards and forwards over a small range (10cm or 4 inches), gradually moving the slide further and further out, until you reach the point where the inner slide becomes slightly thicker (this is called the stocks).
-If you move the slide past the stocks and are not careful, there is a risk the slide might be damaged.
+If you move the slide past the stocks and are not careful it will come off and there is a risk the slide might be damaged.
 If the slide has any areas of resistance and does not move freely, do not buy the instrument. |

 Other slides |

 Check all the other slides move.
-Valved instruments such as trumpets and cornets will have a movable slide for each valve, and a tuning slide.
-Trombones will have a turning slide.
+All instruments will have a tuning slide.
+Valved instruments such as trumpets and cornets will have a movable slide for each valve.
 These slides will be stiffer than the third valve slide, but should still move without being forced.
 Again, if they don't move, don't buy the instrument. |

 Mouthpiece and case |